R4thin/js-messaging-tutorial/README.md

 	            + message.textBody + '</div>');
 	}

-You're all done!
-Hopefully this tutorial gives you a good starting point for whatever exciting messaging app you are building.
-Build something neat?
-Share with us on Twitter [@SinchDev](http://www.twitter.com/sinchdev), or email us at [hi@sinch.com](mailto:hi@sinch.com)
+Voilà, you’re done!
+Hopefully this tutorial gave you a good starting point to build your exciting messaging app.
+When you’ve finished, share your creation with us on Twitter [@SinchDev](http://www.twitter.com/sinchdev), or email us at [hi@sinch.com](mailto:hi@sinch.com).